Vertex Cuts: Separation by finitely many cuts

 \begin{proof} Let $E$ and $F$ be thin pre-cuts which are not nested.
 By Lemma~\ref{lemm:all_links} all links are not empty.
-Hence $NF$ has to separate two elements $x$ and $y$ of $NE$, and $NF$ separates these vertices properly as a $\kappa$-vertex separator.
-Lemma~\ref{lemm:finitely_many} says that there are only finitely many such separators $NF$.
-Since $NE$ is finite and since, by Theorem~\ref{theo:connectedness}, the complement $VX\setminus NF$ of each such set $NF$ has exactly two large components (i.e.\ $NF$ corresponds to two cuts), we obtain the statement of the lemma. \end{proof}
+Hence $NF$ is a tight $x$-$y$-separator for two elements $x$ and $y$ of $NE$.
+Thin separators all have the same finite cardinality and Lemma~\ref{lemm:finitely_many} says that there are only finitely many such separators $NF$.
+Theorem~\ref{theo:connectedness} implies that there are just two cuts whose boundary is $NE$.
+The statement of the lemma follows. \end{proof}